What are West Virginia Public Records, and How are They Created?

 - (9) Records assembled, prepared, or maintained to prevent, mitigate or respond to terrorist acts or the threat of terrorist acts, the public disclosure of which threaten the public safety or the public health;

 - 5 11/11

-- (12) National security records classified under federal executive order and not subject to public disclosure under federal law that are shared by federal agencies and other records related to national security briefings to assist state and local government with domestic preparedness for acts of terrorism;
+- (12) National security records classified under the federal executive order and not subject to public disclosure under federal law that is shared by federal agencies and other records related to national security briefings to assist state and local government with domestic preparedness for acts of terrorism;

 - (14) Security or disaster recovery plans, risk assessments, tests or the results of those tests."